-With Hurricane Matthew projected to arrive in north central Florida in the next few days, we know that many residents are looking for ways to protect their properties and families.
+With Hurricane Irma projected to arrive in north central Florida in the next few days, we know that many residents are looking for ways to protect their properties and families.
 As disaster restoration specialists, we wanted to offer our expertise as you prepare.
 We’ve pulled together 11 key steps to prevent damage and handle emergency situations to help you stay safe and secure this weekend.

 - Be aware of the hurricane’s progress.
 Stay tuned to local forecasts, storm warnings, and hurricane trackers.
 By following the hurricane’s progress, you can make an informed decision of whether to evacuate your property, if necessary.
 Be ready to make this decision if you live in an area that could be flooded.
 If you live in a prefabricated house that isn’t sturdy enough to stand up to the wind, you should evacuate early to avoid the rush.